gr3yknigh1/dotlink/README.md

   -h, --help       show this help message and exit
   -b BASE_DIR      Package name
-  -p PACKAGE_BASE  Path which used for package lookup --link-dirs
-  -n               Instead of doing something, just print which actions will
+  -p PACKAGE_BASE  Path which used for package lookup -n               Instead of doing something, just print which actions will be executed -R               Remove package's links
-                   be executed
-  -R               Remove package's links
   -f               Relink package If package already linked
 ```